na-na-hi/renget/archive/nikg-advice-voice_lines.md

 1. I appreciate you spending so much time with me.
 2. This noteboook contains so many wonderful memories now.
 3. I'm always happy whenever i'm with you.

+>Outpost Patrol
+1. There are a lot of fun books at the library.
+I spent the entire day reading.
+2. I get a big kick out of the library.
+It's full of people's memories.
+3. This place is so warm....
+I love it!
+I wanna come here every day!

 ##Aria
 >Blabla Status